REAL-WORLD CASE STUDIES

 DPA CAPSTONE

-Your DPA capstone writing project involves producing a professional consulting product for the government client presented in your residency.
+Your DPA capstone writing project involves producing a professional consulting product for an organizational client.

 Program Details